 - Relieve pressure within the brain (intracranial pressure) by removing damaged or swollen areas of the brain that may be caused by traumatic injury or stroke

-- Treat epilepsy (a neurological condition involving the brain that makes people more susceptible to seizures)
+- Treat epilepsy.
+This is a neurological condition involving the brain that makes people more likely to have seizures.

-- Implant stimulator devices to treat movement disorders such as Parkinson's disease or dystonia (a type of movement disorder)
+- Implant stimulator devices to treat movement disorders such as Parkinson disease or a type of movement disorder called dystonia

 There may be other reasons for your doctor to recommend a craniotomy.

-As with any surgical procedure, complications may occur.
-Brain surgery risk is tied to the specific location in the brain that the operation will affect.
+Any surgery can have complications.
+Brain surgery risk is tied to the specific place in the brain that the operation will affect.
 For example, if the area of the brain that controls speech is operated on, then speech may be affected.
 Some more general complications include: